 Voting is Now Easier Than Ever Before:

 Almost all U.S. citizens 18 years or older who reside outside the United States are eligible to cast an absentee ballot in federal elections.
 Some states allow overseas citizens to vote in state and local elections, as well as for state and local referendums.
 You can find specific information regarding each state, by selecting your state on the left hand side of the Federal Voting Assistance Website homepage For voting purposes, your state of legal residence is generally the state wherein you resided immediately before leaving the United States, even if you no longer own or rent property or intend to return there in the future.
+Some states even permit registration if your parents lived there, even if you did not.
 Direct your questions about eligibility to your local election officials once you have selected your state of residency.

 Receiving Your Blank Absentee Ballot

 Blank ballots will be sent out 45 days before a general election and 30 days before primary, special and run-off elections.
-Depending on your state and your status abroad, you may receive absentee ballots for all elections or abbreviated ballots for elections for federal offices only.
+Most states now have voter registration verification websites and many offer a means of tracking the status of your registration and ballot.

 Voting and Returning Your Ballot